 I am guided by the basic tenets of Gestalt theory: proximity, similarity, continuity, closure, and connectedness.

-I follow gut feelings through my one right eye.
+I follow gut feelings through my one right eye. (unreliable evidence)

 I use video, photography and painting in conversation with each other.